nepantlab/contributor_covenant/CONTRIBUTING.md

 ### Translators and native speakers

-We're always looking for new localizations of the Contributor Covenant and are thankful to the volunteers who spend their time on translations.
+We're always looking for translations by native speakers are thankful to the dozens of volunteer translators and reviewers who have donated their time and expertise.

-We also rely on the contributions of native speakers in the form of review, edits, and suggestions.

-If you are interested in doing a translation, please follow these steps:
+If you are a native speaker interested in doing a translation, please follow these steps:

 1. Fork the repository and make a branch for your translation.
 1. If it's a new language, add it to `config.toml`, with a localized name and language code/optional region (e.g. `pt` or `pt-br`).
 1. Create a markdown file with your translation in `version/3/0/code_of_conduct.LANGUAGECODE.md`.
 (Underscores, not hyphens.)
 Use the English markdown file as an example.
-1. Update the two fields at the top of your new markdown file: reportingPlaceholder, which should contain the exact placeholder text in the "how to report" section, and the enforcementPlaceholder, which should contain the exact placeholder text in the "Addressing and Repairing Harm" section.
+1. Update the two fields at the top of your new markdown file: `reportingPlaceholder`, which should contain the exact placeholder text in the "how to report" section, and `enforcementPlaceholder`, which should contain the exact placeholder text in the "Addressing and Repairing Harm" section.
 1. Open a pull request.
 1. We will put out a call to have one or more other native speakers review the translation.
 1. Collaborate until the translation is satisfactory.